Kreyren/wng/README.md

 ---

 **Wanager** (aka wng) is a package manager & build tool (like [cargo](https://doc.rust-lang.org/cargo/) for Rustlang) for the C programming language written in [Rust](https://rust-lang.org).
 It allow you to create projects, headers, to install libraries & to compile and run fast and easily.
-It is different from CMake by its hability to manage libraries, packages and projects.
-The objective of this tool is to definitely give up Makefiles.

 <br>